benetche/ticket-mart/README.md

 ## 2. Project Description:

 **Tik.me** is a web application that allows users to find and buy tickets for events, besides that users can exchange tickets between accounts.
 Event Administrators can create and manage their events.
-Super Admins can create and manage other users and any events.

 The system will be developed using Next.js and MongoDB.

-To the moment the system is still in development and is not fully functional.
-What is available are mockups of the application made using Figma and three incipient mockup pages built with Next.js.

 ### 2.1 System Mockups: